phucpnt/a1-redux/README.md

 ### TODO

-* [ ] add unit test on browser.
+* [x] add unit test on browser.
 Using webpack to easy to deliver.
+* [ ] unit test for store.register and handle action.